vidaud/seta/seta-doc/docs/user-guide/web-interface.md

-- Within the search page it is possible search:
+Within the search page it is possible to search:

 * By term
 * By phrase
 * By document or text

 ## Search by term: